leodeslf/leaf/src/content/notes/se/testing/index.md

 # Testing

->Trust, but verify.
-(Russian proverb)

-On September 9th, 1947, *Grace Hopper found the first computer bug in history*.
-It was a mouth stuck between relays of the Harvard Mark II computer, she documented this finding in her log book.

 >The only truly secure system is one that is powered off, cast in a block of concrete and sealed in a lead-lined room with armed guards.
 And even then I have my doubts.
 (Gene Spafford)

+On September 9th, 1947, *Grace Hopper found the first computer bug in history*.
+It was a mouth stuck between relays of the Harvard Mark II computer, she documented this finding in her log book.

 Software systems are part of our everyday life, used almost everywhere in almost every sector (e.g.: financial, government, transport, medicine, entertainment, etc).
 Even though they are getting more and more common to achieve even the simplest tasks, we have all experienced software systems failing.
 That's why *testing is necessary*.

 ## Common Terms

-From the *ISTQB* Standard Glossary of Terms.
+From the *International Software Testing Qualifications Board* (ISTQB) Standard Glossary of Terms.

 - **Testing** is the process concerned with planning, preparation, execution, and evaluation with the objective of *finding defects* in our software products.
 - **Error**, a *human can make an error* (aka mistake).
 An error is a human action that produces an incorrect result.